SterlingVix/xcom2ai/README.md

 View the live app at http://sterlingvix.github.io/xcom2ai

-You can apply a (case-insensitive) filter to the list to find specific keyaords.
+You can apply a (case-insensitive) filter to the list to find specific keywords.
 For instance: enter "panic".

 # Install Instructions:
 Currently none.
 Pull the repo and you're good to go.